file-format/Docs/en/video/mpg.md

       "parent" : "video"
     }
   },
-  "lastmod" : "2021-15-04"
+  "lastmod" : "2021-07-26"
 }

 ## What is an MPG file format? ##

-The file with .mpg extension belongs to the group of file extensions for MPEG-1 or MPEG-2 audio and video compression.
-MPEG-1 Part 2 video is not easily available, and this extension (MPG file format) typically point to an MPEG program stream which is defined in MPEG-1 and MPEG-2 or an MPEG transport stream which is defined in MPEG-2.
-Other extensions such as .m2ts also exist specifying the accurate container, in this case MPEG-2 TS, but this has little pertinence to MPEG-1 media.
+The file with a .mpg extension belongs to the group of file extensions for MPEG-1 or MPEG-2 audio and video compression.
+MPEG-1 Part 2 video is not easily available, and this extension (MPG file format) typically points to a MPEG program stream which is defined in MPEG-1 and MPEG-2, or an MPEG transport stream which is defined in MPEG-2.
+Other extensions such as .m2ts also exist specifying the accurate container, in this case, MPEG-2 TS, but this has little pertinence to MPEG-1 media.
 The [.mp3](https://docs.fileformat.com/audio/mp3/) is the most common extension for files containing MP3 audio.
 An MP3 file is a typical stream of raw audio; the traditional way to tag MP3 files is by writing stream data to "garbage" segments of each frame, which save the media information but are discarded by the **mpg file player**.
-This is a similar technique used to tag the .AAC files, but less supported nowadays.
+This is a similar technique used to tag the AAC files, but less supported nowadays.

 ## MPEG Compression ##

 The name MPEG stands for Moving Pictures Experts Group.
 MPEG is a tool for video compression, which involves the compression of images and sounds, as well as synchronization of the two.
 There currently are several MPEG standards.